Responses of selected wildlife species to the removal of mesquite from desert grassland

 Germano D.J., Hungerford R. & Martin S.C.
 (1983) Responses of selected wildlife species to the removal of mesquite from desert grassland.
-Journal of Range Management, 36, 309-311
+Journal of Range Management, 36, 309-311.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Remove problematic vegetation

 A site comparison study in desert grassland in Arizona, USA (Germano et al. 1983), found that more Gambel’s quail Lophortyx gambelii were seen and more Gambel’s quail, mourning dove Zenaida macroura, white-winged dove Zenaida asiatica, and scaled quail Callipepla squamata were heard in undisturbed velvet mesquite Prosopis juliflora var. velutina and mesquite with clearings than on mesquite-free pasture.
 There were no significant differences between undisturbed mesquite and mesquite with clearings.